HatsuMuv/HatsuHandExamples/HatsuHand/3DmodelShare/Readme.md

-# 3D Model For HatsuHand
+# 3D Model Files for HatsuHand

-Here are some useful STEP files for HatsuHand user.

-- **Mount Connector.step**: The connector part for you to connect hand to your own wrist.
+Welcome to the **3D Model Files** folder for **HatsuHand** users!
+Here, you will find essential STEP files designed to enhance your experience with HatsuHand, offering flexibility in customization and integration.
+These files are provided to assist in the attachment, modification, and sensor integration for HatsuHand.

+## Contents

+- ### **Mount Connector.step**
+  The **Mount Connector** is the core part to securely connect HatsuHand to your custom wrist or robotic arm.
+This model provides the required interface for stable and adjustable mounting.

-- **Finger Tips**
+- ### **Finger Tips**
+  Each finger tip model is provided to enable customization.
+These can be modified to embed sensors or adapt to specific application needs.

- - IndexFingerTip.step
+  - **IndexFingerTip.step**
- - MiddleFingerTip.step
+  - **MiddleFingerTip.step**
- - RingFingerTip.step
+  - **RingFingerTip.step**
- - PinkyFingerTip.step
+  - **PinkyFingerTip.step**
- - ThumbFingerTip.step
+  - **ThumbFingerTip.step**